MeAmarP/vigion/README.md

 ## Summary:
 Traditional Surveillance systems are passive and reactive.
 Which allow investigating the incident rather than preventing it.
-+ Vigion is edge intelligent device using Computer Vision and Deep Neural Network.
++ VIGION is edge intelligent device using Computer Vision and Deep Neural Network.
 + It can detect real time criminal activities like Abuse, Arrest, Assault, Burglary and Fighting.
-+ Vigion can alert (SMS/Email) user or law enforcement agency about the incident.
++ VIGION can alert (SMS/Email) user or law enforcement agency about the incident.
-+ Vigion is a portable and low cost device using Raspberry Pi or Jetson Nano as it's brain.
++ VIGION is a portable and low cost device using Raspberry Pi or Jetson Nano as it's brain.

+_Considering the fact that, Security and Surveillance systems are integral part of commercial and residential establishments.
+VIGION can play important role of maintaining public safety in such area_.